misingnoglic/misingnoglic.github.io/_posts/2018-10-30-humanities-for-cs.markdown

 # Being a Well Rounded Person

 Finally, I believe that a humanities education should be pursued just because it makes people more well rounded.
 This of course plays into the other benefits of communicating better and understanding the world better, but it's also just good to learn about the humanities for the sake of learning about them.
 We as people are an extremely interesting species, and there is so much to learn about us that its overwhelming.
 It's not good for people to learn about more than just science and technology, to have a more nuanced background and understanding of the world.
 Your further studies into the humanities could even spark an interest in literature, music, politics, history, or any of the many other humanities fields.
+Learning about these things is a great way to become more well rounded, have conversations with others about complex topics, and not just be someone who knows only about STEM related topics.

 You can even use your new experience learned from these studies, and leverage your software engineering skills to make unique projects related to the intersection of the two fields.
 These types of projects tend to be the most unique and interesting to people, even if they're just used for your own practice or to boast about on a resume.
 Learning these skills can also make you more sympathetic to the users of your software, as you'll be able to understand the perspectives of people who do not dedicate their lives to technology.